Darknetzz/phpwol/README.md

 # requirements
 * Webserver with PHP and MySQL support
 * Wakeonlan
+* Preferrably a Linux server, or you will have to change the wakeonlan method

 # wakeonlan
 * To install wakeonlan, use *apt-get install wakeonlan*